Unit

 This makes use of the current

-(describing the lower limit of conversion; either 0 if no minimum load applies or the respective value of the minimum load) as well as theonline_capacity
+min_capacity(describing the lower limit of conversion; either 0 if no minimum load applies or the respective value of the minimum load) as well as theonline_capacity(that can either be the full capacity if unit commitment is disabled, or the amount that is currently active).

 Depending on how the “availability” of this

-is handled it constructs the following constraints:
+unitis handled it constructs the following constraints:

 if !isnothing(unit.availability)